SillyTavern/SillyTavern-Docs/Extras/extensions/Stable-Diffusion.md

 ## How to generate an image

-1. Use the "Stable Diffusion" item in the extensions context menu (wand).
+1. Use the "Image Generation" item in the extensions context menu (wand).
 2. Type a `/sd (argument)` slash command with an argument from the Generation modes table.
 Anything else would trigger a "free mode" to make SD generate whatever you prompted.
 Example: `/sd apple tree` would generate a picture of an apple tree.
 3. Look for a paintbrush icon in the context actions for chat messages.
 This will force the "Raw Message" mode for the selected message.